22 Free Road Trip Games for Couples

 Partner one: One day, she was walking through the forest when an eagle appeared out of nowhere and picked her up by her hair.

-Partner two: The eagle carried her off to his nest, where he had three little eaglets who were hungry for breakfast.
+Partner two: The eagle carried her to his nest, where he had three little eaglets hungry for breakfast.
 He offered her as a sacrifice to his little ones.

 Harry Potter glasses with book